 All deferral accounts existing as at December 31, 2000 shall be disposed of and replaced with the Incentive Based Deferral Accounts and the Flow-Through Deferral Accounts listed in Schedule “E”.

-All deferral accounts which existed as at December 31, 2000 will be re-instated effective the earlier of January 1, 2003 and the termination of this Settlement, to be disposed of in accordance with a new or renewed settlement or pursuant to a decision from the NEB in a hearing on the Cost of Service for the Test Year immediately following the termination or expiry of this Settlement.
+All deferral accounts which existed as at December 31, 2000, with the exception of any deferral account associated with the Merger Agreement, will be re-instated effective the earlier of January 1, 2003 and the termination of this Settlement, to be disposed of in accordance with a new or renewed settlement or pursuant to a decision from the NEB in a hearing on the Cost of Service for the Test Year immediately following the termination or expiry of this Settlement.

 If this Settlement is terminated at any time before December 31, 2002, TransCanada will apply to the NEB to amortize all outstanding deferrals and variance amounts in tolls to be charged in the year immediately following the termination of this Settlement.

-All deferral and variance amounts, which accrue in 2002, will be recovered in tolls in the 2003 Test Year regardless of whether the methodology contemplated by this Settlement is extended with the exception of the Foreign Exchange Management Program and the Interest Rate Management Program as outlined in Articles 10.2 and 10.3 respectively.
+All deferral and variance amounts, which accrue in 2002, will be recovered in tolls in the 2003 Test Year regardless of whether the methodology contemplated by this Settlement is extended with the exception of the Foreign Exchange Management Program and the Interest Rate Management Program as outlined in Sections 10.2 and 10.3 respectively and the Severance Program as outlined in Article 5.

 20.4 No Amendments or Waiver